Artist comments on 'Pete Hoida, New Paintings' at the APT Gallery

 The show looks great -

 My favourites in the show are Extraordinary Mortals (its directness), Dance of the Cuttlefish (its succinct economy), and The Peach (its colour chord) - although am enjoying many more, as well.
-One of the perks of having a studio here - solitary visits for a quiet look.
 Seeing them all together, in their own company, they seem not like anyone else’s, although still belonging to a tradition.
 Enjoyed Chris Stephens essay - especially that W.S Graham quote at end.

 All very best

 After today, Friday 12th, this show is on for two more days this weekend, then four days at the end of next week, closing on Sunday 21st.
 I saw it yesterday and I recommend it strongly.
 I hope to write something about it early next week.
 It’s very challenging!
 Well done, Pete.

 At least a couple of the half-thoughts and semi-theories in my recent short essay on Abcrit, “Past and Future Abstract”,

 have been knocked somewhat by Pete Hoida’s show of new work at APT.
 This was not something I expected to happen, because

 I admit to not being a big backer of Pete’s work up until this date.
 I have never responded all that well to the slender